undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at The University of Texas at San Antonio was 24:1: that means 24 students per one teacher.
+In 2025, this ratio at The University of Texas at San Antonio was 24:1.
+That means that there were 24 times more students than teachers at this school.
 The faculty of this school consists of 1,440 members, according to the most recent data reported.
-This number included 819 men and 621 women.
+Out of that number, there were 819 male and 621 female faculty members.

 Student Population Diversity Graph